edcolvin/array-sync-issue/README.md

 query: ALTER TABLE "test"."user" ADD "roles" character varying(64) array NOT NULL
 ```

-The roles column is defined in the user entity:
+The roles column as defined in the user entity:

 ```
  @Column({